The “x factor” of life purpose

 uncertainty doesn’t exist.
 The real illusion is uncertainty.

 Just because we don’t know what will happen to us doesn’t mean we’re not taken care of, or that we should be afraid.
-Just because we may experience pain doesn’t mean that our ultimate safety isn’t assured.
+Just because we may experience pain doesn’t mean our ultimate safety isn’t assured.

-Imagine that your child is standing on a ledge five feet above you.
+Imagine your child is standing on a ledge five feet above you.
 She is blindfolded and can’t see you, but you can see her.
 You tell her to leap and you will catch her.
 In her mind, the outcome is uncertain.
 But you know better.

 Likewise, the universe is always there to catch us.
 Just because we don’t know the outcome of any path doesn’t mean it’s uncertain.